 In the control menu, automatically reduce the correct size and horizontal size by 10 or 20%.
 Next, use the checkboxes to adjust the red and green to the RGB color menu item.
 Keep magnifying the screen display again until the bright red pixels on the monitor disappear.

 As long as it disappears when the display area is reduced, it can be repaired.

-If you use a new computer or install and use a new video card, you may receive more efficient photo cards with the ability to prevent red pixel blinking in the monitor.
+If you use a new computer or install and use a new video card, you may receive more efficient photo cards with the ability to prevent red pixels from blinking on the monitor.

-For example, ATI’s Radeon has a “Overdrive” function that enhances display performance, NVIDIA’s GeForce FX has a “Ultra Low” function that prevents red pixel blinking in the monitor, and Intel’s GMA X3100 has a “SmoothVideo” function.
+For example, ATI’s Radeon has an “Overdrive” function that enhances display performance, NVIDIA’s GeForce FX has an “Ultra Low” function that prevents red pixel blinking in the monitor, and Intel’s GMA X3100 has a “SmoothVideo” function.